BlueBrain/blueetl/doc/source/migration.rst

 From 0.2.x to 0.3.x
 -------------------

-BlueETL 0.3.x introduces some breaking changes to support the analysis of SONATA simulation campaigns.
+BlueETL 0.3.x introduces some breaking changes to support the analysis of SONATA simulation campaigns, along with BBP simulation campaigns.

-It relies on bluepysnap instead of bluepy to open simulations, circuits, and reports.
+It automatically uses Blue Brain SNAP or BluePy to open simulations, circuits, and reports.

 In this section it's described what should be done to adapt the existing configurations and user code.